 Master of Negotiations – This achievement was added during the Winter 2016 event.
 Even though the final award is the Snowboarder avatar, trades with the children during any event will count toward this achievement.

 Omnipresent – The requirement for completing "daily quests" is really mis-stated in this one.
 To receive credit, you must complete 30 parts of, 100 parts of, and 500 parts of daily quests.
 So each part of a regular daily quest will give you credit for this achievement.
 Players also receive credit for the 1-part quests during seasonal events.

-The Airship Tower – As stated earlier, the Airship Tower becomes available to you at Level 5. --- Actually, the GAME directs you to opening the Tower during Level 5.
-It presents at the beginning of the game and can be opened at any time as long as you are willing to pay the necessary amount of coins. --- It will cost 200 coins to unlock it.
+The Airship Tower – The airship icon displays at the beginning of the game (upper right corner of the Castle Vicinity page) and can be opened at any time as long as you are willing to pay the necessary amount of coins (200 coins).
+However, the game will direct you to opening it at the beginning of Level 5.
 The airship will sit in “dock” for 16 hours after it comes in.
 It will leave on its own if you do not send it off.
 It will return in 4 hours from the time it departs.
 (You can pay diamonds to bring it back sooner.)

 If it departs on its own, or if you decide to send it empty, you receive no reward for the sending.
 However, if you pack each of the 3 crates, the “send” button will activate.
 You then receive 15 coins for every item you put in a crate (so if the game asks you for 10 ancient scrolls, you will receive 150 coins when you pack that crate), plus a bag of pet food and a stamp when you send off the airship.